cwnorton/shell-novice/00-intro.md

 so that her computer can do the work for her.
 As a bonus,
-once she has put a processing pipeline together, she will be able to use it again next year on the foreign articles---and again whenever she needs to.
+once she has put a processing pipeline together, she will be able to use it again next year on the foreign articles—and again whenever she needs to.